emmastrand/GMGI_Notebook/posts/2023-08-24 Zymo Pico Methyl Seq Kit Protocol.md

 29. Add 3ul of **PMM** to each tube.
 30. Vortex tubes, spin them down, and place them in the thermocyler with the following program (2 cycles):

-Cycle 1:
+NAMED "PICO 1" ON THERMOCYCLER AT GMGI IN EPIAGE FOLDER (~1 hr)

 - 98°C for 2 minutes
 - 8°C for 1 minute
 - 8°C hold
+**[cycle starts]**
-- During hold, open the machine and take out the tubes (don't press a button yet!) vortex and spin the tubes down, add 5.05 µl **PAMM** to each tube, vortex and spin the tubes down again, and place back in thermocycler and press enter on the machine
+Cycle 1: During hold, open the machine and take out the tubes (don't press a button yet!) vortex and spin the tubes down, add 5.05 µl **PAMM** to each tube, vortex and spin the tubes down again, and place back in thermocycler and press enter on the machine
+Cycle 2: exact same as above but during hold, again open the machine and take out the tubes without pressing a button, vortex and spin them down, then add 0.5 µl of the **diluted PrepAmp Polymerase (dPAP)** to each tube then, vortex and spin them down again, and place back into thermocycler and press enter on the program.
+It should take 20ish minutes between the two holds in the program.
 - 8°C for 4 minutes
-- 16°C for 1 minute with 3% ramp rate
+- 16°C for 1 minute with 3% ramp rate (0.1°C s-1)
-- 22°C for 1 minute with 3% ramp rate
+- 22°C for 1 minute with 3% ramp rate (0.1°C s-1)
-- 28°C for 1 minute with 3% ramp rate
+- 28°C for 1 minute with 3% ramp rate (0.1°C s-1)
-- 36°C for 1 minute with 3% ramp rate
+- 36°C for 1 minute with 3% ramp rate (0.1°C s-1)
-- 36.5°C for 1 minute with 3% ramp rate
+- 36.5°C for 1 minute with 3% ramp rate (0.1°C s-1)
 - 37°C for 8 minutes
+**[cycle ends]**
 - At the end of cycle 2: 4°C hold

-Cycle 2: exact same as above but during hold, again open the machine and take out the tubes without pressing a button, vortex and spin them down, then add 0.5 µl of the **diluted PrepAmp Polymerase** to each tube then, vortex and spin them down again, and place back into thermocycler and press enter on the program.
-It should take 20ish minutes between the two holds in the program.

 31. When the program is done take out the tubes and place them on ice.

 ### 04. Purification with the DNA Clean & Concentrator™ (DCC™)

 > This step removes leftover enzymes and buffers from the solution that would inhibit the next reaction.

+Before starting this step, pull reagents for Section 05. out of the freezer to thaw.

 32. Make new 1.5 mL tubes for each of your samples.
 33. Add 108.85 µl of DNA binding buffer to each of the new 1.5 mL tubes.
 This is a 7:1 ratio of the amount of liquid from the PrepAmp Priming reaction.